mediawiki-utilities/python-mediawiki-utilities/WORK_LOG.rst

-2013-02-08
+2014-03-18
+	Refactoring!
+I've got a user.
+He immediately found problems.
+So I'm fixing them aggressively.
+I just renames the library back to "mw".
+I also renamed the dump processing module to "xml_dump".
+I hope that these name changes will make more sense.

+	I also moved the revert detection functionality out of the database module and into the lib.reverts module.
+I think that this makes more sense.
+If it is a core functionality, it should live in code.
+If it is a library, it should only have other libraries depend on it.
+If I need to write a magical DB abstractor in lib, so be it.

+2014-02-08
 	It's time to kill `mw.lib.changes`.
 I just don't see that working as a core part of this library.
 It might make sense to return build up another library to handle changes.
 I'll have to get back to that at some other time.

 2013-12-23
 	Still hacking on `mw.lib.changes`.
 It's the same set of issues described in the last log.
 I'm making progress building a params parser.
 I think that my strategy is going to be to let the user handle params parsing themselves with 	a new `types.Protection` type.

 	Oh!
 And I did get `types.TimestampType` extended to have a `strptime` method.
 	That's all nice and tested.